Cost Plus loses more but beats plan

 Another plus during the period was “strong customer response” to both the dining and living furniture events and the rug caravan, “despite an increasingly challenging economic environment,” Feld added.

-Cost Plus continues its turnaround initiatives, employing four principles throughout the holiday season:
+Cost Plus is employing four key turnaround principles throughout the holiday season:

 Reclaiming opening price points across all businesses;

 Establishing a “continuous flow of newness in all businesses to establish ourselves as a destination worthy of repeated visits,” Feld said;